fayst26/mkdocs/docs/document/document_create.md

 # Create a document

-To create new Google Docs document:
+To create new Google Docs document, do the following:

 === "Google Docs"